meganminnear/0351MachineLearners/README.md

 -	Rendered shapes no longer have their positions re-randomized every keystroke into the textbox.

 ### Known Bugs
 -	Downloading the abstract image currently downloads an empty image.
+The visibility for download button for the abstract tab is currently removed/commented out.
 -	Downloading the linear image may not work for some browsers.

 ## Install Guide